nicoverali/caseritos/README.md

 ## Demo Version

-Unfortunately there are no more free hosting options, so demo version of all Caseritos apps are down and won't be available anymore.
+Unfortunately there are no more free hosting options, so the demo version of all Caseritos apps are down and won't be available anymore.
-The only way for now of interacting with the app is following the local setup instructions above.
+The only way for now of interacting with the app is by following the local setup instructions above.

 ## Screenshots